 Reduced Carbon Footprint With Renewable Methanol

 Biodiesel is a renewable alternative fuel which offers reduced emissions from combustion across mobility segments.
-It is used as a replacement or blender for diesel fuel and has for decades been blended with conventional diesel for many different fuel applications.
-It is typically produced by reacting vegetable or animal fats derived from agriculture with short chain alcohols in a presence of acid catalysts a process known as transesterification.
+It is used as a direct replacement or blended with diesel fuel and has for decades been used for many different fuel applications.
+It is typically produced by reacting vegetable oil or animal fats with short chain alcohols in the presence of a catalyst, a process known as trans-esterification.

-As a clean-burning, renewable substitute for petroleum diesel, biodiesel enables decreased global warming impacts from transport. is important to the development of society beyond dependency on fossil fuels.
+As a clean-burning, substitute for petroleum diesel, biodiesel produced from sustainable raw materials enables decreased global warming impacts from transport and reduces dependency on fossil fuels.

-Methanol plays a large part in the biodiesel producton process, making up about 10% of each unit’s mass.
-As renewable methanol can directly substitute grey methanol in any methanol application, biodiesel consisting of a renewable carbon source provides significant benefits to biodiesel producers.
+Methanol plays a large role in the biodiesel production process, making up about 10% of the required raw materials.
+As renewable methanol can directly substitute fossil methanol in any methanol application, biodiesel made using renewable methanol provides significant benefits to biodiesel producers by lowering its overall carbon footprint and making it fully renewable.
 CRI has sold methanol for biodiesel production across different markets since 2012.

-For information regarding commercial terms and availability, file an enquiry below
+For information regarding commercial terms and availability, contact our sales team by pressing the contact button below.